-Say goodbye to your deep-fried egg roll cravings and say HELLO to healthy egg roll in a bowl!
+Say goodbye to your deep-fried egg roll cravings and say HELLO to healthy pressure cooker egg roll bowl!
 This deconstructed egg roll is a juicy flavor bomb and brings home the crunch factor with a crispy baked phyllo cracker.
-Now is the perfect time to break out your good friend the Electric Pressure Cooker (AKA Instant Pot ).
+Now is the perfect time to break out your good friend the Instant Pot.

 This meal gets my vote for dish of the year!!!
 Is that statement too bold?
 Or completely appropriate for a dish that had my husband and I telling our kids, “You couldn’t possibly like it because, Look!
 Look, at all those veggies!
 Ugh!
 You should totally not even try it, just fill up on watermelon.”
 I am not ashamed.